 - Given how unique and fun this comfort camping experience is, these prospector tents will appeal to anyone looking to go glamping in Banff National Park.

-- Visitors to to the national park who are looking for a special place to stay in Banff, which is more fun than even a stay at the best Banff hotels – including the world famous Banff Springs Hotel!
+- Visitors to to the national park who are looking for a special place to stay in Banff, perhaps even more fun that the the world famous Banff Springs Hotel!

 - Kids love camping, no matter what form it takes.
-Families visiting Banff with kids will discover that comfort camping will make your kids will lose their minds with excitement. oTENTiks are especially great for family camping experiences.
+Families visiting Banff with kids may find that comfort camping makes the experience much easier and more exciting for children. oTENTiks are especially great for family camping experiences.

 - Even locals (like us), who want a memorable Banff camping experience will love staying in an oTENTik.